EJacobson96/Milestone/README.md

 * `npm run eject` : Removes this tool an copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
 BE EXTREMELY CAREFUL!
 This is _not_ recommended!

 ## Back End Testing & Development.
 * Milestone’s back end is built using Go(golang).
-You can access those routes using [Postman][16].
-Included in the backend code are bash scripts used for SSH-ing into any VM in the cloud and deploying the api server to whichever cloud service being used for hosting.
+You can access the api server endpoints using [Postman][16] for testing.
+Also, included in the backend code are bash scripts used for SSH-ing into any VM in the cloud and deploying the api server to whichever cloud service being used for hosting.

 ## Contributors & Contact
 * Iean Drew